Types Of Toilets – 25 Types of Toilets

 Compact elongated toilets are elongated toilets that take up the same bathroom space as round toilets but still maintain the convenience and comfort of elongated toilets.

-Toilets such as Kohler Santa Rosa and American Standard Cadet Pro have a shorter length/depth compared to ordinary elongated toilets but are just as comfortable as the other elongated toilets.
-They are therefore a good replacement for someone seeking to replace their round toilet.
+Toilets such as Kohler Santa Rosa and American Standard Cadet Pro have a shorter length/depth compared to ordinary elongated toilets.
+Still, they are just as comfortable as the other elongated toilets.
+They are, therefore, a good replacement for someone seeking to replace their round toilet.

 18. Skirted Toilets

 Skirted toilets are toilets with a concealed trapway.
-They have a smooth surface without nooks and crannies which make cleaning them so easy.
+They have a smooth surface without nooks and crannies, which makes cleaning them so easy.

-The skirted toilets are however harder to install than non-skirted toilets.
-This is because it is harder to access the toilet mounting bolts unlike in non-skirted where the bolts are normally exposed.
+The skirted toilets are, however, harder to install than non-skirted toilets.
+This is because accessing the toilet mounting bolts is harder, unlike in non-skirted, where the bolts are normally exposed.

 19. Corner Toilets

-Corner toilets are toilets that are installed at the corner of a bathroom to conserve space.
+Corner toilets are installed at the corner of a bathroom to conserve space.
 They are ideal for people with small bathrooms.
-These toilets could make a small bathroom actually look bigger.
+These toilets could make a small bathroom look bigger.

-It may be difficult and expensive to install a corner toilet if you bathroom plumbing works are not originally designed to accommodate a corner toilet.
+It may be difficult and expensive to install a corner toilet if your bathroom plumbing works are not originally designed to accommodate a corner toilet.

 Check out some of the best corner toilets in this post.